Six Tips for Writing Effective Exhibit Labels

 • Most visitors will at least scan or read a shorter label but may completely bypass a label if there is too much text

 • Don't use a long word when a shorter word will do.
-Some visitors may have a limited vocabulary and you want them to enjoy the exhibit as much as others with larger vocabulary.
+Some visitors may have a limited vocabulary, and you want them to enjoy the exhibit as much as others with more extensive vocabulary.

-• Use paragraphs to break up longer labels.
+• Use paragraphs to break up more extended labels.
 Two or three shorter paragraphs are less intimidating than one large chunk of text.

 3. Keep Your Writing Active

-• Keep to active verbs so your text is strong and precise.
+• Keep to active verbs so your text is solid and precise.
 Using the passive voice often uses more words and can be vague.
-Make sure the subject of your sentence does the action instead of the subject receiving the action.
+Ensure the subject of your sentence does the action instead of the subject receiving the action.

-• "The savannah is roamed by beautiful giraffes." versus "Beautiful giraffes roam the savannah."
+• "The savanna is roamed by beautiful giraffes." versus "Beautiful giraffes roam the savanna."

 4. Don't be Boring

-• Labels with a combination of text and graphics have found to be more meaningful and memorable to visitors.
+• Labels with a combination of text and graphics are more meaningful and memorable to visitors.

 • Including visual references encourages visitors to interact and discuss the object on display.